Skip to content

 echo 'nameserver 8.8.8.8' > /tmp/resolv.conf.auto

-This gives internet to the WG827 itself and all WiFi clients connected to UnitreeG1-Router.
+This gives internet to the WG827 itself and all WiFi clients connected to the legacy UnitreeRouter AP.

 Warning